maydonat/webmethods-api-control-plane/articles/api_control_plane_lifecycle/README.md

-## Assessment Questionnaire: Is API Control Plane Suitable for Your Needs?
+## All about API Control Plane

-This section serves as a comprehensive guide for understanding the entire provisioning life cycle and onboarding process for both self-hosted and cloud customers.
+This section serves as a comprehensive guide for understanding the life cycle of API Control Plane.

 1. What is webMethods API Control Plane?